-Though this exercise appears to be simple and universal, its consistent usage is only possible if the hierarchy of entities is well-designed from the very beginning and, more importantly, if the direction of further API expansion is clear.
-Imagine that after some time has passed, the options list has new items, such as adding syrup or a second espresso shot.
-We are fully capable of expanding the list, but not the defaults.
-As a result, the "default" PUT /coffee-machines interface will eventually become completely useless because the default set of three options will no longer be useful and will appear ridiculous: why these three options, what are the selection criteria?
-In fact, the defaults and the method list reflect the historical stages of our API development, which is not what one would expect from the helpers and defaults nomenclature.
+Though this exercise looks very simple and universal, its consistent usage is possible only if the hierarchy of entities is well-designed from the very beginning and, which is more important, the vector of the further API expansion is clear.
+Imagine that after some time passed, the options list got new items; let's say, adding syrup or a second espresso shot.
+We are totally capable of expanding the list - but not the defaults.
+So the "default" PUT /coffee-machines interface will eventually become totally useless because the default set of three options will not only be any longer of use but will also look ridiculous: why these three options, what are the selection criteria?
+In fact, the defaults and the method list will be reflecting the historical stages of our API development, and that's totally not what you'd expect from the helpers and defaults nomenclature.

 Alas, this dilemma can't be easily resolved.
-On one hand, we want developers to write neat and concise code, so we must provide useful helpers and defaults.
-On the other hand, we can't know in advance which sets of options will be the most useful after several years of API evolution.
+On one hand, we want developers to write neat and laconic code, so we must provide useful helpers and defaults.
+On the other hand, we can't know in advance which sets of options will be the most useful after several years of expanding the API.

 NB.
-We might mask this problem in the following manner: one day gather all these oddities and re-define all the defaults with a single parameter.
-For example, introduce a special method like POST /use-defaults {"version": "v2"} that would overwrite all the defaults with more suitable values.
-This would ease the learning curve, but it would make your documentation even worse.
+We might mask this problem in the following manner: one day gather all these oddities and re-define all the defaults with one single parameter.
+For example, introduce a special method like POST /use-defaults {"version": "v2"} which would overwrite all the defaults with more suitable values.
+That will ease the learning curve, but your documentation will become even worse after that.

-In the real world, the only viable approach to somehow tackle the problem is weak entity coupling, which we will discuss in the next chapter.
+In the real world, the only viable approach to somehow tackle the problem is the weak entity coupling, which we will discuss in the next chapter.